-Competing interests: Dr. So has been an advisory board member for AbbVie, Astellas, Bayer, Janssen, Merck, and TerSera.
-Dr. Chi has received honoraria from Astellas, AstraZeneca, Daiichi Sanyko, Janssen, Merck, Novartis, Pfizer, Point Biopharma, Roche, and Sanofi; and has participated in clinical trials supported by Astellas, AstraZeneca, Daiichi Sankyo, Janssen, Merck, Novartis, Pfizer, Point Biopharma, Roche, and Sanofi.
+COMPETING INTERESTS: Dr. Chi has received honoraria from Astellas, AstraZeneca, Daiichi Sanyko, Janssen, Merck, Novartis, Prizer, Point Biopharma, Roche, and Sanofi; and has participated in clinical trials supported by Astellas, AstraZeneca, Daiichi Sankyo, Janssen, Merck, Novartis, Prizer, Point Biopharma, Roche, and Sanofi.
 Dr. Danielson has been an advisory board member for and/or has received honoraria from AAA Amgen, Astellas, Bayer, EMD Serono, Ferring, Janssen, Novartis, and Tolmar.
 Dr. Fleshner has received honoraria, advisory consulting, and speaker bureau fees from AbbVie, Astellas, Janssen, Merck, and Sanofi; has received research funding (received by the institution) from Astellas, Bayer, and Janssen; holds stock in Verity; has participated in clinical trials supported by Astellas, Bayer, and Janssen; and is a medical officer for Point Biopharma.
 Dr. Kinnaird has received honoraria from Advanced Accelerator Applications and Boston Scientific and has participated in a clinical trial supported by Exact Imaging.
-Dr. Kapoor has been an advisory board member for Astellas, AstraZeneca, Bayer, Janssen, Merck, Novartis, and Pfizer; and has participated in clinical trial supported by Exact Imaging.
-Dr. Kapoor has been an advisory board member for Astellas, BMS, CCTG, Merck, Novartis, and Pfizer.
+Dr. Kapoor has been an advisory board member for Astellas,

+AstraZeneca, Bayer, Janssen, Merck, Novartis, TerSera, Tolmar, and Sanofi; has received grants/honoraria from Amgen, Novartis, and Pfizer; and has participated in clinical trials supported by Amgen, BMS, CCTG, Merck, Novartis, and Pfizer.
 Dr. Niazi has been an advisory board member for GURC and Janssen; has received grants and/or honoraria from AbbVie, Amgen, Astellas, AstraZeneca, Bayer, Jansen, Knight, Sanofi, and TerSera; holds investments in Knight; and has participated in clinical trials supported by Astellas, AstraZeneca, Bayer, Janssen, Sanofi, and TerSera.
-Dr. Pouliot has been an advisory board member for and received payment or grants from Amgen, Astellas, Astra Zeneca, Bayer, Janssen, Merck, Novartis, TerSera, and Tolmar; holds investments in Allogene Therapeutics: and has participated in clinical trials supported by CUOG and Kidney Cancer Canada.
-Dr. Rendon has been an advisory board and speakers' bureau member for and has received honoraria from AbbVie, Amgen, Astellas, Astra Zeneca, Bayer, Ferring, Jansen, Pfizer, Roche, Sanofi, and Tolmar; has received honoraria/grants from AbbVie, Astellas, Bayer, Ferring, Janssen, Sanofi, TerSera, and Tolmar; holds investments in Myovant; and has participated in clinical trials supported by AbbVie, Astellas, Bavarian Nordic, Bayer, Ferring, Janssen, Myovant, and Sanofi.
-Dr. Shavegan has been an advisory board member for AbbVie.
-Astellas.
-Baver.
-Ferring.
-Janssen, Knight, Merck, Pfizer, and TerSera; and has participated in clinical trials supported by Ipsen, Janssen, Merck, Myovant, and Pfizer.
+Dr. Pouliot has been an advisory board member for and received payment or grants from Amgen, Astellas, Astra Zeneca, Bayer, Janssen, Merck, Novartis, TerSera, and Tolmar; holds investments in Allogene Therapeutics; and has participated in clinical trials supported by CUOG and Kidney Cancer Canada.
+Dr. Rendon has been an advisory board and speakers' bureau member for and has received honoraria from AbbVie, Amgen, Astellas, Astra Zeneca, Bayer, Ferring, Jansen, Pfizer, Roche, Sanofi, and Tolmar; has received honoraria/ grants from AbbVie, Astellas, Bayer, Ferring, Janssen, Sanofi, TerSera, and Tolmar, holds investments in Myovant; and has participated in clinical trials supported by AbbVie, Astellas, Bavarian Nordic, Bayer, Ferring, Janssen, Myovant, and Sanofi.
+Dr. Shayegan has been an advisory board member for AbbVie, Astellas, Bayer, Ferring, Janssen, Knight, Merck, Pfizer, and TerSera; and has participated in clinical trials supported by Ipsen, Janssen, Merck, Myovant, and Pfizer.
 Dr. Sridhar has been an advisory board member for Astellas, AstraZeneca, Bayer, BMS, Immunomedex, Janssen, Merck, Pfizer, Roche, and Seagen.
 Dr. Vigneault has been an advisory board member for Abbvie, Bayer, Ferring, and Sanofi.
-Dr. Saad has been an advisory board member for and has received payment/honoraria from Amgen, Astellas, AstraZeneca, Bayer, Janssen, Knight, Myovant, Novartis, Pfizer, Sanofi, and Tolmar; and has participated in clinical trials supported by Amgen, Astellas, AstraZeneca, Bayer, Janssen, Novartis, Pfizer, and Sanofi.
+Dr. Saad has been an advisory board member for and has received payment/honoraria from Amgen, Astellas, AstraZeneca, Bayer, Janssen, Knight, Myovant, Novartis, Pfizer, Sanofi, and Tolmar, and has participated in clinical trials supported by Amgen, Astellas, AstraZeneca, Bayer, Janssen, Novartis, Pfizer, and Sanofi.